michaelnowotny/hybrid-smart-contract-kit/README.md

 ## Crypto Compare External Adapter
+Originally created by Thomas Hodges and published on GitHub at `https://github.com/thodges-gh/CL-EA-Python-Template`.

 ### Start and Test the Web Service Running the External Adapter
 - To start the web service, run `python -m hsck.crypto_compare_ea.app`.
 - To test the web service, run `pytest hsck`.